irwanphan/agres-id-nextjs/backlog.md

 Import Initial Data from Legacy Database to New Database
 - [ok] upload images from legacy assets to Cloudinary
-- [] manual create category and sub category from legacy database to new database
+- [ok] manual create category and sub category from legacy database to new database
-- [] data migrator from legacy database to new database, for product related data
+- [ok] data migrator from legacy database to new database, for product related data
+- [] import images from legacy database to new database, add new Table: ProductImage